-While applications are accepted throughout the year, Allen College begins reviewing applications as follows:
+While applications are accepted throughout the year, Allen College reviews applications as follows:

 September 1 - applications are reviewed for admission for the spring semester.

-February 1 - applications are reviewed for admission for the summer and fall semesters.
+February 1 - applications are reviewed for admission for the fall semester.

 If the master's programs can be filled by the dates above, they will be.
 Applications coming in after those dates will be reviewed in date order until the program is filled.